Forms

 Forms for Cinema Studies undergraduate courses and scholarships requiring application are posted here for each upcoming academic sesson.

 Established in 2022, the Arthur Hiller Award, named for the filmmaker, is intended to support outstanding racialized and minoritized students pursuing Cinema Studies.
-This award will give $1000-5000 and mentoring opportunities to outstanding candidates newly enrolled in the Cinema Studies program.
+This award will give mentorship opportunities and $1000-5000 to outstanding candidates newly enrolled in the Cinema Studies program (Fall 2025 - Spring 2026).
 Strong preference will be given to student applicants who self-identify as Black and Indigenous.
 For more information about the Fellowship, please visit Awards and Scholarships.

 Established in 1985, this $10,000 award recognizes an outstanding University of Toronto student graduating or has graduated within the last year with a Specialist or Major in Cinema Studies, and is proceeding to further study in film and/or related media.
 For more information about the Fellowship, please visit Awards and Scholarships.